mendix/docs/content/en/docs/appstore/app-services/advanced-audit-trail.md

 ### 3.5 Adding Additional Info to a Snapshot (Optional)

 It is possible to submit additional information to the snapshot (e.g., in order to provide a rationale on why the said action has taken place on the object in question).
 Developers can configure this feature for certain actions (creation, deletion, updating).
-To use this feature the developer must use the `Set additional info for snapshots` java action (**JA_SetAdditionalInfo**) that is included in the module.
+To use this feature the developer must use the **Set additional info for snapshots** action (**JA_SetAdditionalInfo**) that is included in the module.

 ### 3.6 Implementing Custom User Logging (Optional)